bluesky-social/indigo/cmd/palomar/README.opensearch.md

 # Basic OpenSearch Operations

-We use OpenSearch version 2.5, with the built-in `analysis-icu`.
+We use OpenSearch version 2.5, with the `analysis-icu` plugin.
+This is included automatically on the AWS hosted version of Opensearch, otherwise you need to install:

+    sudo /usr/share/opensearch/bin/opensearch-plugin install analysis-icu
+    sudo service opensearch restart

 If you are trying to use Elasticsearch 7.10, you can install the plugin with: